OsamaShahid/node-express-typeorm-boilerplate/README.md

-# TypeScript nodeJs Rest API Server Boilerplate with typeorm
+# nodeJs Rest API Server Boilerplate with typeorm

 A boilerplate/starter project for quickly building RESTful APIs using Node.js, Express, and typeorm.